-Bittersweet Goodbye from Downton AbbeyWith the final season of Downton Abbey over, we sat down with Michelle Dockery, better known as Lady Mary Crawley, to talk about her bittersweet memories of the show.
+Bittersweet Goodbye from Downton AbbeyWith the final season of Downton Abbey over, The Red Bulletin met Michelle Dockery, better known as Lady Mary Crawley, to talk about her bittersweet memories of the show

 THE RED BULLETIN: What was it like for you filming the final season, saying goodbye to Downton Abbey?